oskarmichalowski/cybersecurity_homelab_setup/README.md

 For Windows - to get the **hash** - Open PowerShell > type ``` Get-FileHash "INSERT YOUR FILE PATH"  ```

-Then you copy the hash directly from the official website you downloaded the installer-file from and compare it with the hash gotten from PowerShell - a handy text compare tool is <a href="https://www.diffchecker.com/text-compare">Diffchecker</a>
+Then you copy the hash directly from the official website you downloaded the installer-file from and compare it with the hash gotten from PowerShell - a handy text compare tool is <a href="https://www.diffchecker.com/text-compare">Diffchecker</a>.

+### Step 2 - Installer Image / Virtual Machine

+As soon as your hypervisor is correctly installed on your device, you can get into downloading a **operation system** that will be run on your hypervisor as a **virtual machine**

+In the realm of cybersecurity one of the most widely used Linux distribution is called <a href="https://www.kali.org/">Kali</a>.
+This distribution is known as a penetration testing platform that contains vast amount of tools an utilities used by cybersecurity professionals.

+**Kali** offers two ways of installation:

+- **Image installer** (requires more configuration, yet offers more control over hardware access).
+- **Pre-built Virtual Machine** (faster to setup but offers less hardware access).

+The suggested way of installation for absolute beginners is to choose the method number two - **Pre-built Virtual Machine**.

 # FINISHED HERE - SETTING UP Type 2 HYPERVISOR